Skip to content

 Measuring employees on critical job behaviors is essential for identifying performance improvement opportunities, driving better business outcomes, and aligning employee skills with company goals.
-One powerful tool for achieving this is 360 feedback, which provides a well-rounded perspective by collecting input from peers, direct reports, and supervisors.
+One powerful tool for achieving this is 360 feedback achieves this by gathering confidential, anonymous evaluations from peers, direct reports, supervisors, and, when appropriate, customers.

-While 360 feedback is widely known for fostering individual self-awareness and professional growth, its benefits extend far beyond the individual.
-It can also play a pivotal role in advancing broader organizational strategies.
+Most organizations use 360 feedback first and foremost as a developmental tool for their people.
+While it builds self-awareness and professional growth, the same process can also advance broader organizational strategies.
 In this blog, we’ll explore how 360 feedback can strengthen four key organizational development initiatives.

-1. Communicate the skills that employees need to align with the business strategy.
+1. Communicate skills employees need to align with business strategy

 New and rapidly growing organizations often struggle to communicate and develop the infrastructure needed to reach their goals — specifically, the systems required to manage, develop, and reward their people.
 In this first example, I helped a fast-growing company add structure and discipline to its HR practices.